KarolBukowski94/SQL_Project_Data_Analytics/README.md

 - **Conclusion:** Job seekers are most likely to find opportunities at the beginning of the year, with a smaller hiring surge in late summer.

 ![Job Postings](assets/7_monthly_job_postings.png)
-*Plot charts generated in Power BI from my SQL query results reveal the monthly job postings for data analysts in 2023, both globally and in Poland*
+*Line charts generated in Power BI from my SQL query results reveal the monthly job postings for data analysts in 2023, both globally and in Poland*

 # What I Learned